Mr-Chaim/machineLearning/README.md

 Demonstration of a neural network that will identify an location on a 3d space and learn to move an object to that location using one emiter which will change direction, compensating for tilt, inertia and gravity.

+12-01-2017---------------------------------------------------------------------------------------------------------------------------

+Right now a working version of the algorithm is located in NeuralNexBeta.

+That code will not be further updated.

+What is new:

+The Visual studio enviroment 2012 with the 3ds max plugin wizard is a nightmare to use, so i ditched it for VS 2017 and will implement the 3ds max integration later.

+At this moment while I am translating from maxscript to C++, I am as well testing and making slght changes to the formulas.

+A guide to use the Beta version will be added on the NeuralNetBeta folder soon.

 11/26/2017---------------------------------------------------------------------------------------------------------------------------